symfony/symfony-docs/logging/disable_microsecond_precision.rst

 How to Disable Microseconds Precision (for a Performance Boost)
 ===============================================================

-.. versionadded:: 2.11
-    The ``use_microseconds`` option was introduced in MonologBundle 2.11.

 Setting the parameter ``use_microseconds`` to ``false`` forces the logger to reduce the precision in the ``datetime`` field of the log messages from microsecond to second, avoiding a call to the ``microtime(true)`` function and the subsequent parsing.